Morsmalleo/AhMyth/README.md

 Notes
 =====
-Attention everyone!
+Please don't think that because of a lack activity on the repository, that the AhMyth project is dead, because I can assure each and everyone of you that it's not!

-Don't ever think that because of a lack activity on the repository, that the AhMyth project is dead, because IT IS NOT!
+I assure everyone that this project will be fully finished even if it kills me!
-I assure everyone that I will finish this project if it kills me!
-My team and I, we will stabilise it, we will upgrade it, and we will give it the glory it deserves.
+My team and I, we will finish this project no matter what it takes, we will give it the glory it deserves.

 If you don't see much activity on the repository that's because we are busy working on AhMyth.
 #